-Sadly, for Londoners, they are languishing right down in seventh place – being the second-worst place for drivers in the UK.
+Sadly, for Londoners, as well as having to deal with the congestion charge they are also languishing right down in seventh place – being the second-worst place for drivers in the UK.
 Why so low?
 Well, despite one first-place finish, London scored the worst result for mobile phone use and the second-worst in two other areas.

 The survey of residents has found that 98% of Londoners always make a signal before making a turn – the best result in the UK.

 However, 55% of Londoners say that they sometimes check their mobile phone whilst waiting in traffic or at lights.
 This is the worst percentage of phone use in the UK.

 Also, 75% say that they have pushed their miles per hour past the legal speed limit and 25% of people have caused an accident – these two stats are the second-worst in the UK.

 At the bottom of the ranking with the worst drivers is the Midlands.
 The region still put in a good effort, with one third-place finish, although it was let down by coming out at the bottom in two categories.